yume-chan/ya-webadb/packages/struct/README.md

 >;
 ```

-Adds some extra fields into every Struct instance.
+Adds some extra fields into every Struct value.

 Extra fields will not affect serialize or deserialize process.